• Tel: +44(0)1479 821248

 We may also add many of the following species to our list: Limpkin, White and Glossy Ibis, Anhinga, Southern Lapwing, Wood Stork, Black-bellied Whistling Duck, Black-necked Stilt, Solitary, Least and White-rumped Sandpiper and Lesser Yellowlegs.
 We check the sky for raptors including Black-collared Hawk, Snail Kite, Common and Great Black Hawk, Grey Hawk, Grey-headed Kite, Black, Turkey and Lesser Yellow-headed Vulture, Peregrine Falcon, Roadside Hawk, White-tailed Hawk, Snail Kite, and Osprey.
 At the bushy edges we look for Blue-grey Gnatcatcher, Prothonotary Warbler and Yellow Warbler.

 Aside from butterflies and birds, the sanctuary's rich wildlife includes crocodiles, monkeys, turtles and Black, Brown and Green Iguana, while Basilisk Lizards can be spotted as they run across smaller bodies of water.
-Overnight at Birds Eye View Lodge at Crooked Tree.
+Overnight at Birds Eye View Lodge or similar at Crooked Tree.

 Day 8: Sunday 23 November - Crooked Tree and Mountain Pine Ridge